Some posts contain compensated links. Please read this disclaimer for more info.

 Not easy, rocky, but youthful, quiet and rewarding

-Both of the most westerly-lying beaches, Stoja beach and Seagull’s Rocks (Galebove Stijene) are not easy to reach and are rocky.
+Both of the most westerly beaches, Stoja and Seagull’s Rocks (Galebove Stijene) are not easy to reach and are rocky.
 Furthermore, the waters here are best accessed by leaps into the sea.
-Therefore, they can be recommended to those who are active and fit.
+Therefore, they can only be recommended to those who are active and fit.
 Important to realize that this distinct landform does have bonuses, like the spectacular Galeb cave.
 In fact, you might visit it on some of the organised kayak/canoe trips.

 Just to the east, Cyclone beach (Ciklonska plaža) is small, easier to reach and usually not crowded.
 However, access and the beach are still rocky, so not for the kids.
 Comparatively, Fižela beach is accessible and quiet, but still very rocky, as is Valovine beach.
 The beaches on the Stoje peninsula itself service the popular nearby camping grounds.
 They are of a similar rockiness.
 In particular, the area at the southernmost tip is great for snorkeling, with interesting rock formations.